Srushhhti/vs-code-extension-for-git-blame/README.md

 # vs-code-extension-for-git-blame README

 This is the README for your extension "vs-code-extension-for-git-blame".
-After writing up a brief description, we recommend including the following sections.

-# Description
+This will help you to check git blame in your any valid directory, on any file on that directory.
+Enjoy!

 This is a vscode extension showing the `git blame` feature on vscode.
 It is written in javascript.

-## Command used in the code
+# Command used in the code

 For the author's name we used this const as MATCH:-